 Before we start any computation, we need to know what we are talking about.
 This means that as a team, we must agree and specify enough the refactoring we want to do.
 A small group design session might be useful at this point.

-💡 We must detail precisely what refactoring we want before making a business case for it.
+💡 We must define exactly what refactoring we want to do before making a business case for it.

 We pay for a refactoring only once, when we do it.
-The cost of the refactoring is the time it will take to do it.
+The cost of the refactoring is the time it takes to do it.
 We can do a team estimate on the refactoring and see the numbers.

 - Do a bit more design to better define the refactoring

-- Take a safety margin for your estimation.
+- Build a safety margin for your estimation.
 Times 2 is not a bad ratio to start with (cf. the risk management section of The Art of Agile)

 Eventually, be sure to convert your estimates in man.hours.
 If you don’t, it will be difficult to compare this with the non-refactoring cost.

-Contrary to the previous one, this cost is recurring.
+Contrary to the previous cost, this one is recurring.
 We’ll only compute it for a single period of time, let’s say an iteration.
 It also works fine with a month, a week or whatever.

-💡 The cost of not doing a refactoring is the sum of all the waste work generated by the current code.
+💡 The cost of not doing a refactoring is the sum of all the wasted or unproductive work generated by the current code.